Standards

 8.7 Demonstrates knowledge of family structure, style, and stages of family and adult development.

-9. Standard 9.
+8.8 Communicates with families and other team members in everyday language including their native language and communicative mode, using interpreters if appropriate. - Standard 9.
 Demonstrates Implementation of Technology.
 The IECE educator uses technology to support instruction; access and manipulate data; enhance professional growth and productivity; communicate and collaborate with colleagues, families, and community agencies; and conduct research.

 Performance Criteria: The extent to which the IECE educator: